chan34kelvin/Tank_Game-Project/README.md

 # Installation

-Choose where you want to store this game and git clone this repo.
+Open terminal and choose (Ex: cd Documents) where you want to store this game and git clone this repo.

 ## Pre-Requisites
 This game requires Java to run, have the latest Java installed and the latest Intellij Community IDE Version.